FHOOEAIST/geofiles/README.md

 - Global scaling information using the `s` header postfix symbol
 - Global translation information using the `t` header postfix symbol
 - Global rotation information using the `r` header postfix symbol
+- Arbitrary meta information using the `m` header postfix symbol
+  - Defined as blank-separated list of key/value pairs
+  - Values may be again list of values that are separated with a pipe symbol `|`
+  - Reserved keys:
+    - `tu` for defining the translation unit (default is metres `m`)
+    - `ru` for defining the rotation unit (default is degrees `deg`)

 Example:
 ```